casper-network/docs-archive/glossary/C.rst

 CSPR
 ^^^^
-CSPR is the Casper token pre-defined on the Casper network and used to pay for transaction execution.
+CSPR is the Casper token pre-defined on the Casper network and used to pay for transaction execution and for `staking <S.html#staking>`_ (securing the network).